1. How long will the float last?

 5. What is the maximum length of cables that are available?

 The Opti-Float® Mini, is stocked in 15, 25, 50 and 75 foot cable lengths.
 For the Opti-Float® Original, we stock 30, 60, and 100 foot cables but can supply longer cables.
-Call us with your special request.
+Contact us with your special request.

 6. In how deep of water has the float been tested?